emer/axon/README.md

 ### SynCaSend, SynCaRecv

 If synapse-level calcium (Ca) is being used for the trace *Credit* assignment factor in learning, then two pathway-level functions are called across all pathways, which are optimized to first filter by any sending neurons that have just spiked (`SynCaSend`) and then any receiving neurons that spiked (`SynCaRecv`) -- Ca only needs to be updated in these two cases.
 This major opmitimization is only possible when using the simplified purely spike-driven form of Ca as in the `CaSpk` vars above.
-Another optimization is to exclude any neurons for which `CaSpkP` and `CaSpkD` are below a low update threshold `UpdateThr` = 0.01.
+Another optimization is to exclude any neurons for which `CaP` and `CaD` are below a low update threshold `UpdateThr` = 0.01.

 After filtering, the basic cascaded integration shown above is performed on synapse-level variables where the immediate driving Ca value is the product of `CaSyn` on the recv and send neurons times a `SpikeG` gain factor:
 * `CaM += (SpikeG * send.CaSyn * recv.CaSyn - CaM) / MTau`